Tokyo Disney Hotel Reviews & Recommendations

 Sheraton Grande Tokyo Bay Hotel

-Another excellent option is the Sheraton Grande Tokyo Bay, which is right on resort property.
+Another excellent option is the Sheraton Grande Tokyo Bay, which is right on Resort property.
 Prices are comparable to the Hilton Tokyo Bay.
 While I haven’t stayed here, other Explorers have nothing but good things to say about the hotel.
-Keep an eye out for deals.
+Don’t pay full price for this hotel; wait for a sale.

 This is another Official Hotel, so you receive benefits